Office of International Programs

 Attend the mandatory “Study Abroad for Students” workshop (a specific Pre-Departure Meeting, tailored to your specific trip).
 The Faculty Leader and Study Abroad Advisor will inform you about the date of the workshop.
 During the workshop, students will:

-- Complete UT Tyler Release Form, Participant Responsibility Form and Emergency Contact Form.
+- Complete UT Tyler Release Form, Participant Responsibility Form and Emergency Contact Form if they haven't already.

 - Register with International SOS.
 Contact email@example.com to obtain instructions.